axelvaldez/radical-companies/_posts/owning-the-commons/2023-01-10-E03-owning-the-commons.markdown

 <h1>The Magnificent Seven Samurai</h1>
  <ul>
   <li>Well, not quite.</li>
-  <li>We considered hiring rōnin to defend us from a gang, but we didn&rsquo;t want to resort to violence.</li>
+  <li>We considered hiring r&otilde;nin to defend us, but we didn&rsquo;t want to resort to violence.</li>
   <li>We listened to their demands.
 We celebrated when we could, but mostly we talked in calm tones.</li>
   <li>Even then, they kept trying to force us to give them tribute.</li>
   <li>Then, people from the other townships started arriving.
 In their covered wagons, of course.
 Electric covered wagons, that is, of course.</li>